itrustmachines/bns-java-client/itm-bns-sample/doc/receiptDao_en.md

-## Build thte ReceiptDao Applications
+## Build the ReceiptDao Applications

 ### About the ReceiptDao

 The ReceiptDao ( Receipt Data Access Object ) is the interface which help developer to store, find, delete the receipt.
-Developer can implement the code in ReceiptDao to store the receipt in memory, database, cloud service or other services.
-In this document, we are going to store the receipt in database as an example to guide you understand the ReceiptDao.
+Developer can implement the code in ReceiptDao to store the receipt in memory, database, cloud platform or other services.
+In this document, we store the receipt in local database as an example to guide you understand the ReceiptDao.

 ### Prerequisites